dhinesh58/nike_landing_page/README.md

-# This repo will be used as a sample project for Azure Artifcats
+# This repo will be used as a sample project for Azure Artifacts